Haimantika/allHashnodeblogs/cltncyoqp000808l2beoxbqc6.md

       - list of all blogs
     ```

-2. The next step is deciding the components, since this is a minimal portfolio all that we needed was:
+2. The next step is deciding the components, since this is a minimal portfolio all that we need are:

     * A header section